-The inefficiencies and impediments to the information technology predicted by the gloomy futurologist may not be removed by the mere compliance with the "basic rules" of domestic legislation in numerous countries.
-But at least a potential source of bureaucratic rigidity and international impediments will be avoided if the domestic privacy protection legislation of developed countries adhere to a single conceptual framework.
+The inefficiencies and impediments to the information technology predicted by the gloomy futurologist may not be removed by mere compliance in the domestic legislation of numerous countries with the 'basic rule'.
+But at least potential sources of bureaucratic rigidity and international impediment will be avoided if the domestic privacy protection legislation of developed countries including Australia's adheres to a generally compatible conceptual framework.
 It is this belief which has motivated much of the work done in the Council of Europe and the O.E.C.D.
 For once, the gloomy predictions may be proved wrong.
 For the maintenance of a proper balance between flows of information and the legitimate protection of individual privacy, let us hope so.